The Tanah: Proverbs

 The endless imperialist wars cause constant, needless deaths.
 The Iraq War alone resulted in at least a million deaths.
 Contrary to what right-wing libertarians think, war is not just ‘government stuff.’
 War is a business.
 Weapons manufacturers like Boeing, Raytheon, Lockheed-Martin, Northrop Grumman, and others are laughing all the way to the bank with all the glorious profits they’re making off of human suffering and death.
 The stealing of natural resources, like the oil in Iraq and Syria and the oil to be stolen from Venezuela, is a crucial aspect of capitalist imperialism and the obvious motive for these wars.

-The recent genocides in Yemen, Palestine, and Sudan are the most egregious examples of capitalist mass murder, though.
+The recent genocides in Yemen, Palestine, and Sudan are the most egregious recent examples of capitalist mass murder, though.
 Again, weapons from many countries around the world have been sold to the killers in these genocides: the Saudi-led coalition killing Yemenis, the IDF killing Gazans and those in the West Bank, and the Rapid Support Forces (RSF) killing the Sudanese.

 Special attention ought to be given to the ethnic cleansing of the Palestinians, though.
 The real reason for the support of so many countries around the world, especially the Anglo-American NATO-allied empire, for Israel–apart from the obvious business interests (i.e., the buying and selling of weapons)–is how crucial the Jewish state is as an ally in maintaining imperial control of the region.
 There’s a lot of oil there, and so a lot of money is to be made.
 Israel is needed to kick ass in the region to secure those capitalist imperialist interests.